WillerZ/neoPIxel/README.md

 | 1-bit | `11111000` | 640ns | 384ns | -160ns | -66ns  | -20% | -15% |
 | reset | >392 x `0` |       | >50µs |        | +176ns |      |      |

+### Initial thoughts

-This isn't great: I don't like planning to use so much of the signal tolerance just to make things more convenient for the software, as it leaves less margin for hardware variations.
-On the other hand it does seem to work pretty well with the neopixels and Raspberry Pi that I have access to.
+This isn't great: it isn't even within the stated design tolerances.
+Even if it were, I don't like planning to use so much of the signal tolerance just to make things more convenient for the software, as it leaves less margin for hardware variations.

+### In practice

+I coded up the 10-bit signaling system and it did not work as well as the 8-bit signaling system.
+Here are some reasonably plausible explanations for this:

+* The neopixel tolerance is not symmetrical, and accelerating the protocol up to 36% is tolerated better than slowing it by 14%
+* The Raspberry Pi SPI bus clock rate is slower than its nominal 7.8MHz, so the 8-bit signaling comes out roughly correct and the 10-bit signaling is too slow.